candiddev/homechart/docs/docs/references/config.md

 **Default:** `""`

+{{% snippet config_key "app_privateKeys" %}}

+List of private keys to use for signing and other cryptographic operations.
+Users shouldn't set this value--Homechart will generate keys at startup and store them in a database.
+Users can rotate these keys by removing them from Admin > Config--Homechart will generate new keys after restarting.

+**Default:** `[]`

 {{% snippet config_key "app_port" %}}

 Number, listening port for Homechart.
 Setup port forwarding to this port to expose Homechart externally.